reactjs/react.dev/src/content/reference/react/use.md

 Unlike all other React Hooks, `use` can be called within loops and conditional statements like `if`.
 Like other React Hooks, the function that calls `use` must be a Component or Hook.

 When called with a Promise, the `use` Hook integrates with [`Suspense`](/reference/react/Suspense) and [error boundaries](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
-The component calling `use` *suspends* while the Promise passed to `use` is pending.
-If the component that calls `use` is wrapped in a Suspense boundary, the fallback will be displayed.
-Once the Promise is resolved, the Suspense fallback is replaced by the rendered components using the data returned by the `use` Hook.
+The Component calling `use` *suspends* while the Promise passed to `use` is pending.
+If the Component that calls `use` is wrapped in a Suspense boundary, the fallback will be displayed.
+Once the Promise is resolved, the Suspense fallback is replaced by the rendered Components using the data returned by the `use` Hook.
 If the Promise passed to `use` is rejected, the fallback of the nearest Error Boundary will be displayed.

 [See more examples below.](#usage)